Jade Carey: 2024

 Carey began the season competing at the American Classic where she placed first in the all-around.
 She next competed at the Core Hydration Classic where she placed fourth in the all-around behind Simone Biles, Shilese Jones, and Jordan Chiles; she won gold on vault.
 At the National Championships Carey placed seventh in the all-around and third on vault.
 As a result she qualified to the Olympic trials.

 At the Olympic trials Carey placed fourth in the all-around, first on vault, eighth on uneven bars, sixth on balance beam, and second on floor exercise.
 As a result, she was selected to represent the United States at the 2024 Summer Olympics alongside Biles, Chiles, Sunisa Lee, and Hezly Rivera.

 2024 Olympics

 During the qualification round, Carey competed only on floor exercise and vault.
 During her floor exercise routine, she experienced uncharacteristic mistakes and balked her last pass, resulting in a score of 10.633.
 She later explained that she had not been feeling well the past few days leading up to qualifications and therefore had depleted energy.
 Right after floor exercise, the team competed on vault where Carey bounced back and competed two clean vaults which advanced her to the vault final in third place; additionally the United States qualified to the team final in first place.
 During the team final, Carey contributed a score of 14.800 on vault towards the team's first place finish, earning the United States their fourth overall Olympic team gold medal.
 In the vault final, she scored a 14.466 to win the bronze, her third Olympic medal.

+2025–2026

+Carey did not compete in elite gymnastics in 2025.
+In April 2026, Carey posted on Instagram that she intended to make an elite comeback.
+The following month she announced that she would make her return at the 2026 American Classic.
+At the competition she finished second in the all-around behind Tatum Drusch but earned the highest scores on vault (14.250) and floor exercise (13.100).
+Carey next competed at the U.S. Classic, where she finished second in the all-around behind Reese Esponda, won gold on vault and placed second on floor exercise.
+This result marked her first all-around podium finish at the U.S. Classic since making her first appearance at the competition in 2017.
+At the 2026 National Championships, Carey finished fifth in the all-around.
+She placed first on vault and third on floor exercise behind Esponda and Hezly Rivera.